primeroIMS/PrimeroMobile/RapidRegGuide.md

 ![](img/image57.png)

-You should now see a row for the RapidReg app.
+You should now see a row for the Primero app.
 Tap this row.

 ![](img/image58.png)